 York’s active travel scene is changing - watch this space to find out how you can get involved in shaping the future of walking, cycling and active travel in York.

-Throughout 2020 and 2021, as part of the Government’s Emergency Active Travel Fund (EATF) the council implemented a range of temporary measures to support active travel throughout the pandemic.
-It is now time to develop and introduce new, permanent infrastructure that will enable more convenient and safer walking and cycling across the city of York.
+Throughout 2020 and 2021, as part of the government’s Emergency Active Travel Fund (EATF) we have implemented a range of temporary measures to support active travel throughout the pandemic.
+It's now time to develop and introduce new, permanent infrastructure that will enable more convenient and safer walking and cycling across the city of York.

-City of York Council have provisionally allocated around £3.3million to support active travel schemes to be implemented by 2023.
+We've provisionally allocated around £3.3 million to support active travel schemes to be implemented by 2023.

-The Active Travel Programme is part of the Council’s overall Transport Capital Programme and highlights upcoming projects and proposed schemes (some projects are subject to successful bids) to be implemented by the end of 2023.
+The Active Travel Programme is part of our overall Transport Capital Programme and highlights upcoming projects and proposed schemes (some projects are subject to successful bids) to be implemented by the end of 2023.

 All schemes which impact on residents and businesses will be subject to public consultation prior to progressing the scheme.
 By using the consultation to develop high quality cycle routes, we can encourage more people to walk and cycle as part of their everyday travel in the city.

 - A19 Shipton Road

 - City centre north to south cycle route

 - Fishergate and gyratory pedestrian and cycle scheme